-- (d) Waiver of certain educational expenses which children of the deceased teacher or school administrator incur while obtaining a vocational-technical certificate or an undergraduate education shall be according to conditions set forth in this paragraph.
+- (d) Waiver of certain educational expenses which children of the deceased teacher or school administrator incur while obtaining a career certificate or an undergraduate education shall be according to conditions set forth in this paragraph.
 The amount waived by the state shall be an amount equal to the cost of tuition and matriculation and registration fees for a total of 120 credit hours at a university.
-The child may attend a state vocational-technical school, a state community college, or a state university.
+The child may attend a state career center, a Florida College System institution, or a state university.
 The child may attend any or all of the institutions specified in this paragraph, on either a full-time or part-time basis.
 The benefits provided under this paragraph shall continue to the child until the child's 25th birthday. - 1.
-Upon failure of any child benefited by the provisions of this paragraph to comply with the ordinary and minimum requirements of the institution attended, both as to discipline and scholarship, the benefits shall be withdrawn as to the child and no further moneys may be expended for the child's benefits so long as such failure or delinguency continues. - 2.
+Upon failure of any child benefited by the provisions of this paragraph to comply with the ordinary and minimum requirements of the institution attended, both as to discipline and scholarship, the benefits shall be withdrawn as to the child and no further moneys may be expended for the child's benefits so long as such failure or delinquency continues. - 2.
 A student who becomes eligible for benefits under the provisions of this paragraph while enrolled in an institution must be in good standing with the institution to receive the benefits provided herein. - 3.
-A child receiving benefits under this paragraph must be enrolled according to the customary rules and requirements of the institution attended. - (4) The State Board of Education shall adopt rules and procedures necessary to implement the provisions of this section, pursuant to ss.
-120.536(1) and 120.54. - (5) State funding shall be provided annually in the General Appropriations Act.
+A child receiving benefits under this paragraph must be enrolled according to the customary rules and requirements of the institution attended. - (4) State funding shall be provided annually in the General Appropriations Act.

-History.--ss.
+History.-ss.
 2, 5, ch.
 2001-180; s.
 893, ch.
-2002-387.
+2002-387; s.
+24, ch.
+2004-295; s.
+18, ch.
+2004-357; s.
+34, ch.
+2012-116; s.
+16, ch.
+2014-17.